Charles Elmé Francatelli: Life and career

-Francatelli was born in London in 1805, the son of Nicholas Francatelli, a steward; although of Italian descent, he regarded himself as an Englishman.
+Francatelli was born in London in 1805, the son of Nicholas Francatelli, a steward.
+Although of Italian descent, he regarded himself as an Englishman.
 He trained in Paris under Antonin Carême, the founder of French haute cuisine, before returning to England.
 French cuisine was becoming fashionable there and he was appointed chef de cuisine to the Earl of Chesterfield, after which he worked in the same capacity for the Earl of Dudley, Lord Kinnaird and Rowland Errington.

 In 1838 Francatelli switched from aristocratic households to a gentlemen's club, Crockford's in St James's, in succession to Louis Eustache Ude, as maître d'hotel.
 He left Crockford's to become chief cook to Queen Victoria from 9 March 1840.
 He had a staff of two "Yeomen of the Kitchen" – deputy chefs – and twenty-four subordinate cooks.
 That engagement lasted until 31 March 1842; accounts differ about his reason for leaving the Queen's service: one suggestion is that the royal family preferred "plain food", as opposed to the elaborate multi-course dinners he prepared; another is that he quarrelled violently with a senior member of the Queen's staff, a third is that he thought himself underpaid and hated the foul-smelling, ill-ventilated kitchens at Buckingham Palace, which were in need of modernisation.
-(Note: Francatelli's time as royal chef was fictionalised in 2019 in a British television series, Victoria.
-Ferdinand Kingsley played Francatelli.)

 Francatelli published his first cookery book, The Modern Cook, in 1846, announcing himself on the title page as "Pupil of the celebrated Carême and late Maître d'Hotel and Chief Cook to Her Majesty the Queen".
 In his preface he wrote:

 The first edition was more than 500 pages long and contained recipes not only for English and French dishes but also for American, German, Indian and Italian ones.
 There were 23 further editions published during Francatelli's lifetime.
 His additions and revisions took the page-count to 560 in the edition published shortly after his death.